The primary airport which services Baltimore is Thurgood Marshall Airport (BWI).

 All medications can be taken with a sip of water.

-Plan on arriving at the University of Maryland Medical Center an hour before your planned surgery start time.
-If your
+Plan on arriving at the facility an hour before your planned surgery start time.

 You can shower the day after the procedure, and just towel dry the area of the incision.